How to Contribute#

 If something goes wrong and one test fails, you might need to run that test in the specific python version.
 You can use the created environments to run some specific tests.
 For example, if a test suite fails in Python 3.11:

 Have a look at

-/tox.ini for the available test environments and their workings.
+tox.ini for the available test environments and their setup.

-To preview the rendered HTML-documentation you must intially install the documentation framework and a theme:
+To preview the rendered HTML-documentation you must initially install the documentation framework and a theme: